The Death and Return of Superman: Plot

-The game starts when Clawster and his army and Underworlders initiate a power failure in the city of Metropolis in an attempt to take over the city.
+The game starts when Clawster and his army and Underworlders initiate a power failure in Metropolis in an attempt to take over the city.
 Superman intervenes and defeats the horde of Underdwellers, Clawster included.
 Not long after the power is restored, a news report bulletin states a monster of unknown origin (Doomsday) is leading a path of destruction towards Metropolis, and the Justice League were unable to stop the creature.
 The titanic struggle between Superman and Doomsday reached a conclusion when the two delivered each other the killing blow.
 Superman succumbs to his injuries as he dies, as well as Doomsday.

 Three months later, four Supermen emerge in an effort to replace the original Superman, whilst the other claiming he is indeed the original Superman.
 The game shifts to Cyborg Superman (the "Man of Tomorrow") as he attacks a Project Cadmus base to locate a comatose Doomsday.
-Fearing he would be a threat once again if he wakes up, the Cyborg exiles Doomsday in deep space.
+Fearing he would be a threat once again if he wakes up, Cyborg Superman exiles Doomsday in deep space.
 Next, the player controls the Eradicator (the "Last Son of Krypton") as he patrols the streets of Metropolis.
 However, he is forced into battle with another Superman, Steel, as the armored hero fights to prevent the Last Son of Krypton from killing enemies.
 After the two Supermen fought to a standstill, the Eradicator reconsiders his brutal approach to fighting crime after Steel tells him it takes humanity and compassion to be considered a Superman.